rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 whole table is downloaded from the bulk download facility.
 If also filters are defined the JSON API is used.

-Here an example of indicator 'Modal split of passenger transport'.
+Here an example of indicator ‘Modal split of passenger transport’.
 This is the percentage share of each mode of transport in total inland transport, expressed in passenger-kilometres (pkm) based on transport by passenger cars, buses and coaches, and trains.
 All data should be based